x-Code-x/react-nft/README.md

 #### Frontend

 - React Framework for frontend build.
+- Bulma.io CSS framework
 - ethers.js library for interacting with Ethereum.
-- Error handling and notifications used to help the user navigate the wait-times associated with blockchains.
+- Error handling and notifications to help the user navigate the wait-times associated with blockchains and oracles.

 #### Smart Contract